JaromirCharles/PMS/README.md

 ## Application Setup

 * `React Router Dom` is used to route through the different pages.
-Install with `npm install react-router-dom`.
+Install with `npm install --save react-router-dom`.
 * `Material-UI` is used to design the system.
-Install Material-UI's source files with `npm install @material-ui/core`.
+Install Material-UI's source files with `npm install --save @material-ui/core`.
   * `Material-UI` offers over 1000+ icons.
-Install with `npm install @material-ui/icons`
+Install with `npm install --save @material-ui/icons`

 * [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/).